 In order to explore what processing logic should be introduced near memory, and to know what properties are ideal for PIM kernels, we believe it is important to begin by developing a real-world benchmark suite of a wide variety of applications that can potentially benefit from PIM.
 While many data-intensive applications, such as pointer chasing and bulk memory copy, can potentially benefit from PIM, it is crucial to examine important candidate applications for PIM execution, and for researchers to agree on a common set of these candidate applications to focus the efforts of the community as well as to enable reproducibility of results, which is important to assess the relative benefits of different ideas developed by different researchers.
 We believe that these applications should come from a number of popular and emerging domains.
 Examples of potential domains include data-parallel applications, neural networks, machine learning, graph processing, data analytics, search/filtering, mobile workloads, bioinformatics, Hadoop/Spark programs, security/cryptography, and inmemory data stores.
 Many of these applications have large data sets and can benefit from high memory bandwidth and low memory latency benefits provided by computation near memory.
-In our prior work, we have started identifying several applications that can benefit from PIM in graph processing frameworks [62, 63], pointer chasing [61, 103], databases [72, 103, 111, 211, 361], consumer workloads [7], time series analysis [133], genome analysis [15, 130], machine learning [7-9], and GPGPU workloads [100, 101].
-However, there is significant room for methodical development of a large-scale PIM benchmark suite, which our recent DAMOV work [18-20] takes the first steps for, as we explain below.
+In our prior work, we have started identifying several applications that can benefit from PIM in graph processing frameworks [52, 53], pointer chasing [51, 89], databases [62, 89, 97, 179, 321], consumer workloads [7], time series analysis [118], genome analysis [13, 115], machine learning [7], and GPGPU workloads [86, 87].
+However, there is significant room for methodical development of a large-scale PIM benchmark suite, which our very recent work [16] takes the first steps for.

-A systematic methodology for (automatically) identifying potential PIM kernels (i.e., code portions that can benefit from PIM) within an application can, among many other benefits, (1) ease the burden of programming PIM architectures by aiding the programmer to identify what should be offloaded, (2) ease the burden of and improve the reproducibility of PIM research, (3) drive the design and implementation of PIM functional units that many types of applications can leverage, (4) inspire the development of tools that programmers and compilers can use to automate the process of offloading portions of existing applications to PIM processing logic, and (5) lead the community towards convergence on PIM designs and offloading candidates.
-In our DAMOV work [18-20, 360], we take the first steps in developing such a methodology and the first benchmark suite for PIM.
-DAMOV's workload characterization methodology consists of three main steps, depicted in Figure 28.
+A systematic methodology for (automatically) identifying potential PIM kernels (i.e., code portions that can benefit from PIM) within an application can, among many other benefits, 1) ease the burden of programming PIM architectures by aiding the programmer to identify what should be offloaded, 2) ease the burden of and improve the reproducibility of PIM research, 3) drive the design and implementation of PIM functional units that many types of applications can leverage, 4) inspire the development of tools that programmers and compilers can use to automate the process of offloading portions of existing applications to PIM processing logic, and 5) lead the community towards convergence on PIM designs and offloading candidates.
+In a very recent work that is to appear in 2021 [16], we take the first steps in developing such a methodology and the first benchmark suite for PIM.
+We refer the reader to that work [16] for detailed description and analyses of the methodology and the new PIM benchmark suite.
+We believe this work opens up many more steps to extend the methodology and develop other new methodologies for identifying PIM kernels as well as automatic tools (e.g., profilers, compilers, runtime systems) that implement these methodologies, generate optimized code for PIM (potentially with help from programmer annotations), coordinate offloading to PIM cores, etc.